wireflowio/wireflow/README.md

 1. Provision a server with a public IP/UDP open (default 3478/5349 or your chosen port).
 2. Deploy the Wireflow relay image or configure `coturn`.
-3. In the Wireflow control plane, add your relay endpoint so clients can discover it.
+3. In the Wireflow control plane, using cli add your relay endpoint so clients can discover it.

-Refer to `conf/` and `turn/` directories in this repo for deployment examples and manifests.

 ## Wireflow Features, Roadmap, and Roadmap Progress

 **1. Core Features**
 These features represent the foundational, working architecture of Wireflow, focusing on security and automation.

-- Zero-Touch Onboarding: Users can register, sign in, and instantly create an encrypted private network without requiring any manual tunnel configuration.
+- Zero-Touch Onboarding: Users instantly and easily create an encrypted private network without requiring any manual tunnel configuration.
 - Automatic Enrollment & Autoplay: Devices automatically enroll and configure themselves upon joining, ensuring the tunnel is established without manual intervention.